Strong in research

 Of course, talents also need role models.
 Someone like Prof. Dr. Marc Levine, who was one of the first four Alexander von Humboldt Professors to come to Duisburg-Essen in 2009.
 Or our UDE scientists*, who have so far been funded by the European Research Council with a European Research Council Grant (ERC Grant).
 Or our committed UDE researchers* who have been appointed to DFG Review Boards.

-The UDE relies on the four profile focal points:
+The UDE relies on the five main research areas: